(FAM-APPEALS)

 4. Conduct of appeal proceedings

-4.2 Appeals from an order of a judge of the FCFCOA (Division 1), the family court of a state, or a single Judge of a Supreme Court of a State or Territory must be heard by a Full Court.
+4.2 Appeals from an order of a judge of the FCFCOA (Division 1), the Family Court of Western Australia, or a single Judge of a Supreme Court of a State or Territory must be heard by a Full Court.

-4.3 Appeals from an order of the FCFCOA (Division 2) or a family law Magistrate of Western Australia will be heard by a single judge, or by a Full Court if the Chief Justice of the FCFCOA (Division 1) considers that it is appropriate.
+4.3 Appeals from an order of a judge of the FCFCOA (Division 2) or a family law magistrate of the Magistrates Court of Western Australia will be heard by a single judge, or by a Full Court if the Chief Justice of the FCFCOA (Division 1) considers that it is appropriate.

 Procedural hearing

-4.5 At the procedural hearing, the Court may make orders with respect to the future conduct of the appeal in accordance with rules 13.18 and 13.27 of the Family Law Rules as applicable.
+4.5 At the procedural hearing, the Court may make orders with respect to the future conduct of the appeal in accordance with rules 13.18 or 13.27 of the Family Law Rules as applicable.

 4.6 The appellant/applicant or the appellant/applicant's lawyer must attend the procedural hearing.
 A respondent, a lawyer for a respondent, and an Independent Children's Lawyer may each attend a procedural hearing.